Inclusive Images: The Art of Crafting Meaningful Alternative Text

 ).

-Informative images convey important information that can be expressed in a short sentence but is not fully explained in the surrounding text.
-Alternative text for such images must be written carefully, because without it, screen reader users may miss the main meaning of the content.
+Informative images convey important information that can be expressed in a brief sentence but is not fully explained in the surrounding text.
+Alternative text for such images must be written carefully, because without it, screen reader users might miss the main meaning of the content.

-Principles for writing alternative text for informative images:
+Principles of writing alternative text for informative images:

 - Focus on information relevant to the context.

-- Avoid unimportant visual descriptions (such as background color or font type, unless relevant).
+- Avoid unnecessary visual descriptions (e.g., background color or font type), unless relevant.

 - Do not repeat information already written near the image.

-Here are some examples of informative images and their alternative text:
+Here are some examples of informative images along with their alternative texts:

 -

 Example 1: an image used as a replacement label.
-In the following example, there is information about the date and place of an event.
-In front of each piece of information is a calendar icon and an address pin icon, respectively.
+In the following example, there is information about the date and location of an event.
+In front of each of this information, there are calendar and location pin icons respectively.

 Event details: